 A particularly brutal story came from Yu Ming, a Falun Gong practitioner who had just escaped from China.
 Sean Lin, a representative of the Falun Dafa Association, introduced Mr. Yu and translated for him.
 Mr. Yu reports that he was arrested in 2013, out of revenge for helping a fellow believer escape from CCP custody.
 He was sentenced to four years in prison, and reports that he was regularly stripped naked, shocked with a 300,000 volt electric cattle prod, chained to chairs and gates in stress positions for weeks at a time, force-fed, drugged, and even tied to a device called a “death bed,” with his arms and legs bound to the four corners of the bed for a month.
 Upon being released, he put his life at risk by investigating hospitals and taking pictures and videos of organ harvesting from prisoners.
 In a chilling reference, he called the system China’s “living organ bank.”

-A young woman named Kunrui (Christina) Li, a member of the Church of Almighty God (CAG), spoke of the immense trauma of being a police officer tasked with suppressing religion, when she was in secret a member of a banned group herself.
-She described graduating from the police academy in 2008 and later witnessing the so-called anti-terror campaigns against Muslims, including the quotas for arrests demanded by her superiors.
-She secretly converted to The Church of Almighty God in 2012, and soon was a witness to her co-religionists being arrested, detained, and tortured in hotels in her region.
-She described her feelings as some of her believers were being tortured just a few yards away from her desk in her places of work.
+A young woman named Kunrui (Christina) Li, a member of the Church of Almighty God (CAG), spoke of the immense trauma of being a police officer, when she was in secret a member of a banned group herself.
+She described graduating from the police academy in 2008 and later becoming aware (although she did not personally participate in them) of the so-called anti-terror campaigns against Muslims, including the quotas for arrests demanded by her superiors.
+She secretly converted to The Church of Almighty God in 2012, and soon became aware that her co-religionists were arrested, detained, and tortured both in police stations and hotels in her region.
+Although she worked in a different department and was not involved in the crackdown on religion, she described her feelings as some of her believers were being tortured just a few yards away from her desk in her places of work.
 She disguised herself when she went to Church meetings and helped Church members but soon found herself under suspicion nonetheless.
 Luckily, she was about to get married, and her visa to America for the honeymoon became the only and last lifeline for her.
 Concealing from her beloved or her mother the situation she was in and dangers she was encountering, she fled China and never went back, but she says she still suffers from nightmares of being arrested and tortured for her beliefs.

 A fellow CAG believer, Tracy Jiao, told her story.
 She was a former teacher who converted to The Church of Almighty God in 2011.
 She went to a religious meeting outside mainland China, and that was enough to put her on the CCP’s watch list.
 Knowing she was about to be arrested, Ms. Jiao went into hiding for four years, eventually procuring false documents which she used to escape to the US in 2016.
 She ended her story by talking about her mother whom she left behind in China.
 Afterwards she learned that her mother got cancer.
 She has no one to take care of her, and as her daughter, she will likely never see her again.
 Ms. Jiao said the CCP destroyed her family and made her a fugitive.